ocaml/merlin/editor/emacs/index.markdown

 depending on the cursor's context.

 When called on:
-- an expression it replaces it by a pattern matching over it's constructors
+- an expression: it replaces it by a pattern matching over it's constructors

-- a wildcard pattern in a matching it will refine it if possible
+- a wildcard pattern: it will refine it if possible

-- a pattern of a non-exhaustive matching it will make the pattern matching exhaustive by adding missing cases
+- a pattern of a non-exhaustive matching: it will make the pattern matching exhaustive by adding missing cases

 <video autoplay loop width="100%">